Radahika/Persimmon/README.md

 Persimmon is a two-fold text analysis project.

 ### Sentiment Analysis
-First, as a sentiment analysis of Facebook feed, persimmon categorizes your Facebook statuses as positive or negative using naive baye classifiers and the NLTK platform.
+Persimmon uses naive Bayes classifiers and the NLTK platform to perform sentiment analysis on your Facebook feed and categorize statuses as positive or negative.

 ### Article Summarizer
 Persimmon also contains an implementation of Flipboard's [text